quadram-institute-bioscience/faprotax-tools/README.md

 > Louca, S., Parfrey, L.W., Doebeli, M. (2016) - Decoupling function and taxonomy in the global ocean microbiome.
 Science 353:1272-1277

-FAPROTAX comes with a [user license](FAPROTAX_license.md) that must be redistributed with the database itself.
+:page_with_curl: FAPROTAX comes with a [user license](FAPROTAX_license.md) that must be redistributed with the database itself.